act-rules/act-rules.github.io/_rules/SC1-1-1-aria-describedby.md

 | highlight    | Element with T1 and T2
 | question     | Does T2 provide an extended description of the image additionally to T1?
 | help         | If the image contributes meaning to the page or provide any functionality or conveys information additional to the pages text, this must be described.
-| repair       | If no, could you suggest an long text alternative, which would sufficiently describe the image?
+| repair       | If no, could you suggest a long text alternative, which would sufficiently describe the image?
 | user_profile | Requires sight
 | context      | yes
 | interaction  | yes